grtakaha/protein_alignment_tool/README.md

 # search_proteins.py

-Takes one or more protein sequences (FASTA format) as input and BLASTs them against the current SwissProt release (uniprotkb_refprotswissprot).\
+Takes one or more protein sequences (FASTA format) as input and BLASTs them against the current Swiss-Prot release (uniprotkb_refprotswissprot).\

-Requires ~1 GB of storage for SwissProt download and creation of BLAST database.
+Requires ~1 GB of storage for Swiss-Prot download and creation of BLAST database.

 **SwissProt download information**:
-Current SwissProt release is verified/downloaded from:
+Current Swiss-Prot release is verified/downloaded from:
 * ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/\
 SwissProt database and associated files are stored in the same directory as this script.